Merrel/Cancer-Industry-Dashboard/Final_submission/readme.txt

+Nazanin-> This one has error.
+Use the original one in the data_viz folder in the root of the folder.
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 // NECESSARY SOFTWARE